SkitCon/synth_gec_es/README.md

   * Add the given token (based on token index in vocab.txt) immediately before this token
 * `<POST-ADD param=i/>`
   * Add the given token (based on token index in vocab.txt) immediately after this token
+* `<PRE-COPY param=i/>`
+  * Add the given token (based on token index in the sentence) immediately before this token
+* `<POST-COPY param=i/>`
+  * Add the given token (based on token index in the sentence) immediately after this token
 * `<MUTATE param=i>`
   * Mutate the morphology of this token based on a given type.
 Major types include CAPITALIZE, GENDER, NUMBER, PERSON, MOOD, and TIME.
 Further discussion [here](#mutation-types)
 * `<REPLACE param=i/>`
   * Replace this token with the given token (based on token index in vocab.txt)

-### Why Both PRE- and POST-ADD?
+### Why Both PRE- and POST-ADD/COPY?
-PRE-ADD and POST-ADD are redundant.
+PRE-ADD/COPY and POST-ADD/COPY are redundant.
 In reality, all sentence transformations are obviously possible with only one of these.
 However, I believe having both possible transformations may allow for more flexibility in error correction.
 My hypothesis is that allowing a token to be tagged w/ either ADD type will train a more bidirectional understanding of how to build phrases.

 For example, lets say we have the incorrect sentence: